pdfshift/pdfshift-node/README.md

 const pdfshift = require('./')('120d8e8a86d2....................');
 const fs = require('fs');

-// We use .prepare() instead of .convert for easily handle advanced configuration pdfshift.prepare('https://httpbin.org/cookies')
+// We use .prepare() instead of .convert to easily handle advanced configuration pdfshift.prepare('https://httpbin.org/cookies')
     .addCookie({name: 'session', value: '4cb496a8-a3eb-4a7e-a704-f993cb6a4dac'})
     .convert()